drvinceknight/unpeudemath/_posts/2018-04-10-when-will-amy-marry-sheldon.md

 **So what other days could this marriage date land on?**

-I'm going to investigate this using Python and it's fantastic [SymPy](http://www.sympy.org/en/index.html) library which will quickly get us the prime factors of a number.
+I'm going to investigate this using Python and the fantastic [SymPy](http://www.sympy.org/en/index.html) library which will quickly get us the prime factors of a number.